 For the future, scale back on your fertilizing schedule.

 Use a balanced houseplant fertilizer diluted to half-strength, and always give plenty of water along with the fertilizer to prevent salts from building up in the soil.
-A liquid formula is the easiest to work with, like this one from Aquatic Arts.
+A liquid formula is the easiest to work with.

 As long as you have your aloe in good potting soil, you shouldn’t have to give fertilizer more than once a year.
 If you’d like to help your aloe grow at the speediest pace possible (which still isn’t very fast), you can bump your fertilizer application up to a maximum of 2-3 times during the spring and summer months.